 octeliumctl create secret mtls-k8s-01 --cert /PATH/TO/CERTIFICATE_CHAIN.PEM --cert-key /PATH/TO/CERTIFICATE_PRIVATE_KEY.PEM

-Obtaining Secrets
+Listing Secrets

-It is important to understand that the Cluster does not currently expose the
+It is important to understand that the Cluster does not currently expose the Secret data itself via the API, and consequently the octeliumctl

 words, the octeliumctl get secret